jhorowitz/mac-install-scripts/README.md

 curl -s https://raw.githubusercontent.com/jhorowitz/mac-install-scripts/master/install.sh | bash | bash
 ```

-To do a try run and see what it will be doing, remove the second pipe to bash
+To do a dry run and see what it will be doing, remove the second pipe to bash